zepedrob16/lbaw1742/artefacts/artefact-8/artefact-8.md

 | US03                 | View Home Page         | high                       | As an User, I want to access home page, so that I can see a brief website's presentation. |
 | US04                 | View About Page        | high                       | As an User, I want to access the about page, so that I can see a complete website's description. |
 | US02                 | Check Profile           | high                       | As a Reader, I want to change my information, so that I can keep it updated (e.g. changing the password). |

-...

 ### 1.2.
 Implemented Web Resources

-> Identify the web resources that were implemented in the prototype.
+Here are the web resources which were implemented in the prototype.

-Module M01: Authentication and Individual Profile
+#### Module M01: Authentication and Individual Profile

 | Web Resource Reference | URL                            |
 | ---------------------- | ------------------------------ |